Framework Category

 Does your organization have a documented process for securely destroying data according to your retention policy, including maintaining destruction records?

-This question assesses whether your organization properly destroys data when it reaches the end of its retention period using appropriate destruction methods, and maintains records of these destructions.
+Secure disposal at the end of the data lifecycle is the concern here, namely whether you destroy data per your retention policy using appropriate methods and keep destruction records.
 Proper data destruction prevents unauthorized access to sensitive information that is no longer needed and demonstrates compliance with data protection regulations like GDPR or CCPA.

 Does your organization have a documented procedure for securely sanitizing data storage media before hardware is retired, decommissioned, reassigned, or sent for repairs?